antnguyen72/-DE-ZoomCamp-2023/week_3/readme.md

 ## Question 6:
 Where is the data stored in an External table?

 GCP Bucket (hence note earlier)

 ## Question 7:
 Is it best practice in Big Query to always cluster your data?

 No. If your dataset is less than 1Gb.
-It might not be wise to cluster or partition data. because the cost incurs from querying a non-clustered table is probably not more than the cost incur from clustering operation
+It might not be wise to cluster or partition data. because the cost incurred from querying a non-clustered table is probably not more than the cost incurred from clustering operation

 -